-The San Francisco Bay Area has been selected as one of eleven U.S. host cities, largely because of the Bay Area’s legacy of highly-decorated home teams, from the Giants to the 49ers to the Warriors.
+The San Francisco Bay Area was selected as one of eleven U.S. host cities largely because of the Bay Area’s legacy of highly-decorated home teams, from the Giants to the 49ers to the Warriors.

 FIFA cites “international matches during the 1984 Olympics, 1994 FIFA World Cup USA™ and FIFA Women’s World Cup USA 1999™” as additional significant moments in Bay Area sports history.

 “We are absolutely thrilled to bring the world’s largest sporting event to our passionate and diverse Bay Area community.
 While we will celebrate today, tomorrow marks the beginning of a long and fulfilling road to our first FIFA World Cup match in 2026,” said Patricia Ernstrom, Bay Area Host Committee Executive Director.